 Boaters heading out for the Labor Day holiday will likely find busy waterways across the state.

-Susan Stocker, boating law administrator and education coordinator for the Iowa Department of Natural Resources, said boat operators need to operate with caution, watch for other boaters and for hazards in the water.
+Susan Stocker, boating law administrator and education coordinator for the Iowa Department of Natural Resources, said boat operators need to operate with caution and to watch for hazards in the water.